 On June 26, 2023, we entered into warrant exercise inducement offer letters (the "Letter Agreements") with certain existing institutional and accredited investors pursuant to which such investors agreed to exercise for cash certain warrants issued by us in January 2021 (the "2021 Warrants") to purchase 2,311,550 shares of common stock (the "Exercise").
 To induce the Exercise by holders of the 2021 Warrants, we also amended the exercise price of the 2021 Warrants from \$23.70 per share (as adjusted pursuant to a 1-for-10 reverse stock split of our outstanding shares of common stock effected on February 10, 2023) to \$2.50 per share pursuant to the terms of the 2021 Warrants.
-In consideration for the Exercise, the exercising holders received warrants to purchase up to 4,623,100 shares of common stock, and The Special Equities Group, LLC, a division of Dawson James Securities, which acted as warrant solicitation agent for the Exercise, received a warrant to purchase up to 161,809 shares of common stock (collectively, the "Warrants").
-The Warrants will be exercisable at any time at a price per share of \$2.50 upon approval by our shareholders of (a) a proposal to approve an amendment to our articles of incorporation to increase our authorized shares of common stock from 40,000,000 shares to 190,000,000 shares with a corresponding increase in the total number of authorized shares of capital stock from 50,000,000 shares to 200,000,000 shares to 190,000,000 shares with a corresponding increase in the total number of authorized shares of capital stock from 50,000,000 shares to 200,000,000 shares to 190,000,000 shares with a corresponding increase in the total number of authorized shares of capital stock from 50,000,000 shares to 200,000,000 shares to 190,000,000 shares with a corresponding increase in the total number of authorized shares of capital stock from 50,000,000 shares to 200,000,000 shares to 190,000,000.
+In consideration for the Exercise, the exercising holders received warrants to purchase up to 4,623,100 shares of common stock, and The Special Equities Group, LLC, a division of Dawson James Securities, Inc. ("SEG") which acted as the warrant solicitation agent for the Exercise, received a warrant to purchase up to 161,809 shares of common stock (collectively, the "Warrants").
+The Warrants are exercisable at any time beginning on November 1, 2023 (i.e., the date stockholder approval was received as described therein) (the "Initial Exercise Date") and ends on the fifth anniversary of the Initial Exercise Date at a price per share of \$2.50.
+Pursuant to the Letter Agreements, we filed a registration statement on Form S-3 covering the resale of the shares of common stock issuable upon the exercise of the Warrants on July 26, 2023, which registration is currently pending with the Securities Exchange Commission ("SEC").